dogweather/forkful/content/en/go/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?

-Rounding numbers is about adjusting the value of a number to its nearest whole number or to a specific number of decimal places.
-Programmers do this for reasons such as improving readability, simplifying calculations, or meeting domain-specific precision requirements.

 ## How to:
 In Go, there isn't a built-in function that directly rounds numbers to a specific number of decimal places in the math package.
 However, you can achieve rounding through a combination of functions for whole numbers or implement a custom function for decimal places.

 ### Rounding to the nearest whole number:
 To round to the nearest whole number, you can use the `math.Floor()` function with an added 0.5 for positive numbers, and `math.Ceil()` minus 0.5 for negative numbers, depending on the direction you want to round off to.

 ```go